-In what can only be seen as an absolute vindication of that research, the NRAL’s main research campus was subject to a catastrophic hail storm.
-The storm hit on May 9, 2017, just a few years after they released their landmark study.
-The historic storm destroyed windshields and roofs throughout the region, postponed a Colorado Rockies ballgame, and caused an estimated one billion dollars in damage.
+In a vindication of that research, the NRAL’s solar panels survived a catastrophic hail storm.
+The storm hit the campus on May 9, 2017, just a few years after they released their landmark study.
+The historic storm destroyed windshields and roofs, postponed a Rockies ballgame, and caused an estimated one billion dollars in damage.

 “It just looks like somebody had a ball-peen hammer and was smashing away at it putting dents.
 Mostly you can just see where the grit’s been ripped off the shingles,” said one resident.